spollard/josh-works.github.io/_pages/work-together.md

 1. We meet (IRL or Zoom) and chat about this
 1. I take detailed notes, and follow up afterwords

-These roadmapping sessions are an entry-way to any other work arrangements too.
+These roadmapping sessions are the jumping off point to all other work arrangements.

-#### 👉 [$250 Roadmapping Session](https://calendly.com/joshthompson/roadmapping) (Please only pay this if you're using a company credit card)
+#### 👉 [$250 Roadmapping Session](https://calendly.com/joshthompson/roadmapping) (Please select this option only if you're using a company credit card)
 #### 👉 [$50 Roadmapping Session](https://calendly.com/joshthompson/roadmapping-50)
 #### 👉 [$0 ☕️🍺 chat](https://calendly.com/joshthompson/coffee)

 Why do I have "expensive", "cheap", and "free" options, all side-by-side?
 If you're wondering, pick book a session (any session!) and ask me to explain. _Hint: Which one offers an NDA?_

 ## Retainers